Mayitzin/ahrs/docs/source/installation.rst

     cd ahrs/
     python setup.py install

-This is specially recommended if you want to have the newest version of the package.
+This will get you the newest version of the package, so you can get a more robust version.

 Building the Documentation
 --------------------------